 If these are the types of questions that seem to run through your mind more often than you’d like to admit, then you may have derailers acting on your personality.
 A derailer is an element of your character that tends to be positive in moderation, but when applied too forcefully it has the tendency of pushing people away.

 One type of derailer comes from our instinct to move away from others.
 If you have a very excitable, skeptical, cautious, reserved or leisurely personality, you may be overly sensitive to negative feedback from other people, which is then interpreted as personal criticism, rejection or betrayal.
-As a defense mechanism, you may see yourself detach, become aloof, or otherwise avoid making meaningful personal connections.
+As a defence mechanism, you may see yourself detach, become aloof, or otherwise avoid making meaningful personal connections.